Melinda315/TaxoRec/README.md

 # TaxoRec
-This repository contains a implementation of our "Enhancing Recommendation with Automated TagTaxonomy Construction in Hyperbolic Space".
+This repository contains a implementation of our "Enhancing Recommendation with Automated TagTaxonomy Construction in Hyperbolic Space" accepted by ICDE 2022.

 ## Environment Setup
 1. Pytorch 1.8.1